Xacfran/Genome-Annotation-with-Braker3/README.md

 singularity exec -B $PWD:$PWD braker3.sif cp /opt/BRAKER/example/singularity-tests/test3.sh .
 ```

  For this tutorial we will only use the first one `test1.sh`, but you can try the others on your own.
-Run the script with `bash test1.sh`.
+Before running the test, let's make sure we incorporate BRAKER3 into our path with `export BRAKER_SIF=/path/to/your/braker3.sif`, and then run the script with `bash test1.sh`.

 After a few minutes you will notice a directory named `test1` containing the annotation results.
 You can take a look at the files with `ls test1`.
 If you see the files: `braker.gtf`, `braker.aa` and `braker.codingseq`, and they are not empty, then everything worked fine.
 Let's proceed with our own data.